 Immune Thrombocytopenic Purpura in Children

-What is immune thrombocytopenic purpura (ITP)?
+What is immune thrombocytopenic purpura (ITP) in children?

 ITP is a blood disorder that causes a decrease in the number of platelets in the blood.
 Platelets help stop bleeding.
 So, a decrease in platelets can result in easy bruising, bleeding gums, and bleeding inside the body.
 The lower the platelet count, the greater the risk of bleeding.